MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:remvec (ij)

-   Return the real, complex or integer matrix :var:`mat` after removing the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a column vector.
+   Return the real, complex or integer matrix :var:`mat` after removing the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a *column vector* of size :expr:`#mat - #ij`.

 .. function:: mat:insvec (ij, a)